ITCMD/SRCOM/README.md

 - [SoundPlayer](https://github.com/MichielP1807/AHKSoundToDevicePlayer) (To play sound to specific output).
 - [ffmpeg](https://www.ffmpeg.org/) to convert audio files to WAV.

+# Installation

+To Install, head over to the [releases](https://github.com/ITCMD/Simple-Radio-COM/releases) page and download the latest release.
+Unzip it where you want, and run Simple-Radio-COM.bat.
+No admin access or special install required!

 # Links
 ## https://w1btr.com
 ## https://programs.lucas-elliott.com